May 12-18, 2019

 The charter school movement has been growing steadily since the first charter law passed in 1991 in Minnesota.
 To date, 44 states and D.C. have charter schools, with 3.2 million students attending charter schools.
 There are 7,000 public charter schools nationwide receiving $400 million in funding and employing 219,000 charter school teachers.

-They are encouraging schools and advocates alike to join in the celebration by hosting/attending local rallies, inviting elected officials to classroom visits, and sharing the voices of “changemakers” through blog posts, media outlets, and social media posts.
+We are encouraging schools and advocates alike to join in the celebration by hosting/attending local rallies, inviting elected officials to classroom visits, and sharing the voices of “changemakers” through blog posts, media outlets, and social media posts.

 Get some awesome resources, social templates, and guides here.